-I’d like to share the story with you of how I got pregnant at 40.
-If you’ve never been pregnant or if it happened a long time ago you never quite know if you can get pregnant (again).
+I’d like to share with you the story of how I got pregnant at 40.
+If you’ve never been pregnant or if it happened a long time ago, you never quite know if you can get pregnant (again).

 And if you are in your late 30s or early 40s you also start to wonder how difficult it may be to become pregnant.
 And you think about whether the baby will be healthy.
 After all, most women have heard that the risk of chromosomal abnormalities in the baby increases with age…

 So here I was, just turned 40 and ready to finally start a family!
-Like many women out there I found myself single at the young age of 38 after an amicable divorce from my now business partner, wondering if I’ll ever have a family.
+Like many women out there, I found myself single at the young age of 38 after an amicable divorce from my now business partner, wondering if I’ll ever have a family.

 Luckily I met my match a year later and we were on the same wavelength wanting the same things out of life which included a family.
 Because I do the work I do – helping infertile couples start a family – I know how difficult it can be.
-I see how many hoops and obstacles couples need to navigate to finally get the stage ready for a healthy conception, a full term pregnancy and a healthy baby!
+I see how many hoops and obstacles couples need to navigate to finally get the stage ready for a healthy conception, a full-term pregnancy and a healthy baby!

-To my benefit, I’d been using natural personal care products for 20 years, filtering my shower and drinking water for 10 years, taking high quality supplements for a long time – around 24 years at that stage.
+To my benefit, I’d been using natural personal care products for 20 years, filtering my shower and drinking water for 10 years, taking high-quality supplements for a long time – around 24 years at that stage.

 Admittedly, I’ve also had my fair share of parties, late nights, long flights and a hangover here and there.
 Yet I’ve done my best to compensate for the over-indulgences by eating as healthily as I could.
 And through my love of ski touring, skiing, yoga, swimming and hiking in the sun and the fresh air.